Open-Grid-Alliance/vision-paper/main.md

 times.
 Applications developed edge-native do use composition and the Grid extends this to hyper-composition.

+[//]: # (maybe add 'privacy, e.g. temperature reading OK for GP but not OK for general public' to privacy and sovereignty)

-* Distributed, federated, parallel, circular, context: [security, protect people, privacy], resilience, flexible
+* Distributed, federated, parallel, circular, context: security, protect people, privacy, resilience, flexible
 * Fungible, organic
-* Privacy + sovereignty [privacy, e.g. temperature reading OK for GP but not OK for general public]
+* Privacy + sovereignty

 * Context has time dimension!
 * Monitoring, accounting, charging, billing -> context / purpose
   (e.g. charity vs. profit)